 Pelvic inflammatory disease can cause mild or moderate pain.
 However, some women have severe pain and symptoms, such as:

 If you have severe symptoms, call your doctor immediately or go to the emergency room.
 The infection may have spread to your bloodstream or other parts of your body.
-Once again, this is a life-threatening condition.
+Once again, this can be a life-threatening condition.

-Your doctor may be able to detect PID after hearing your symptoms.
-But in most cases, your doctor will run tests to confirm the diagnosis.
+Your doctor may be able to diagnose PID after hearing your symptoms.
+In most cases, your doctor will run tests to confirm the diagnosis.
 Tests include:

-- pelvic exam: a test to check your pelvic organs
+- pelvic exam to check your pelvic organs

-- cervical culture: a test to check your cervix for infections
+- cervical culture to check your cervix for infections

-- urine test: a test to check your urine for signs of blood, cancer, and other diseases
+- urine test to check your urine for signs of blood, cancer, and other diseases

 After collecting samples, your doctor sends these samples to a laboratory.

-If your doctor determines that you have pelvic inflammatory disease, he or she may run more tests and check your pelvic area for damage.
+If your doctor determines that you have pelvic inflammatory disease, they may run more tests and check your pelvic area for damage.
 PID can cause scarring on your fallopian tubes and permanent damage to your reproductive organs.
 Additional tests include:

 - pelvic ultrasound: imaging test that uses sound waves to create pictures of your internal organs